Section 2.2 and such

 Try this example problem:

-Guess the value of
+Guess the value of.

-Now, the equation is not defined when x = 1, but it doesn't matter because the concept of a limit tells us that we are considering values close to
+Now, the equation is not defined when x = 1, but it doesn't matter because the concept of a limit tells us that we are considering values close to 1 but not equal to it.

 Let's try plugging some values into the equation.